Swedemon/MzFightReporter/README.md

 		1. (Simple) Under 'Logging' beside the 'Open' button enter: ```c:\arc```
 		2. (Complex) You can adjust the **config.properties** 'customLogFolder' to the path arcdps is saving logs.
 			- Example:  ```customLogFolder=C:\\custom\\path``` (with the double slashes)
 		3. (Lucky) This app inherently uses the below path.
-If the app doesn't just work then opt for another option.
+No change required.
 			- ```C:\Users\[YourUser]\Documents\Guild Wars 2\addons\arcdps\arcdps.cbtlogs```
 6. Setup complete.
 Run the background program and start gaming:
 	- Go to the install location and double click the 'MzFightReporter' Windows Batch file.